open-turo/eslint-config-react/README.md

 Then in your `.eslintrc` file, extend from the default configuration of this package, which is the recommended eslint configuration for our existing front-end projects.

-To use this config, just add to your `.eslintrc` the following:
+To use this config, just add to your `.eslintrc` the following

 ```
 "extends": "@open-turo/eslint-config-typescript"